Skip to main content

 Admission Requirements:

-• A completed Bachelor's degree with any major from an accredited institution.
+• A completed Bachelor's degree with any major from an accredited institution or are part of the UWEC 4 + 1 academic track.

 • Completion of all prerequisite courses.